 Table of Contents

-In the first 11 lessons we discussed quantitative and qualitative aspects of nutrition.
-In this lesson we will discuss considerations of “chrononutrition”, the timing of when we eat.
+In the first 11 lessons I discussed quantitative and qualitative aspects of nutrition.
+In this lesson I will discuss considerations of “chrononutrition”, the timing of when you eat.

 Intermittent energy restriction (“IER”) and intermittent fasting (“IF”)

 Note: In this section I am using IER and IF to refer to several different types of dieting protocols, including:

 - significant caloric restriction on some days of the week interspersed with days with less or no caloric restriction

 - complete fasting ≥1 day of the week interspersed with days with less or no caloric restriction

 - caloric restriction every day for ≥1 week interspersed with ≥1 week with less or no caloric restriction